muratk5n/thirdwave/en/2019/05/energstats.md

 <a name='primary'/>

-### Primary Energy Consumption
+### Global Primary Energy Consumption

-Globally, in terrawatt hours.
+In terrawatt hours.
 "Primary energy comprises commercially-traded fuels, including modern renewables.
 Energy from all sources of non-fossil power generation is accounted for on an input-equivalent basis".

 ```python
 import pandas as pd